Batman: Arkham: Batman: Arkham Knight (2015)

 Batman: Arkham Knight is the sequel to Arkham City, the only one to receive an 'M' rating, and the biggest installment in the series.
 Intended to be the final Batman: Arkham game, it was developed once again by Rocksteady, and released for the PlayStation 4, Xbox One, and Windows on June 23, 2015.
 Set nine months after the events of Arkham City, the game sees the return of the villain Scarecrow, who forces a citywide evacuation in Gotham and unites several of Batman's greatest villains in an attempt to destroy the Dark Knight once and for all.
 Scarecrow is aided by the mysterious Arkham Knight, who has a personal vendetta against Batman and seems to know all of his secrets.
-Although aided by several allies, Batman's quest to stop the villains is hindered by the Joker, who, despite his death in Arkham City, lives on as a hallucination in Batman's mind and is slowly taking over his body.
+Although aided by several allies, Batman's quest to stop the villains is hindered by the Joker, who, despite his death in Arkham City, lives on as a chemically-induced hallucination in Batman's mind and is slowly taking over his body.
 Arkham Knight is set in Uptown Gotham, which is located west of City and Origins Old and New Gotham, and comprises three main islands: Bleake Island, Miagani Island, and Founders' Island.
 Kevin Conroy and Mark Hamill reprise their roles as Batman and the Joker, respectively.

 DLC released for the game includes four side missions centered around the villains Killer Croc, Ra's al Ghul, Mr. Freeze, and Mad Hatter; short story-driven missions set both before and after the main story, focusing on characters other than Batman, such as Batgirl, Red Hood, Harley Quinn, Nightwing, Robin, and Catwoman; additional challenge maps; and skins for both the playable characters and the Batmobile (which makes its debut in the series as a driveable vehicle).